Michael L. Galyean, Ph.D.,

 The term “residence” as a degree requirement should not be confused with “residence” in the state of Texas for tuition purposes.
 “Residence credit” used here means credit for work done while enrolled in and attending classes taught under a Texas Tech course number, including distance education courses and those taught at locations other than the Lubbock campus.

 Core Curriculum Option.
-The university introduced a new core curriculum in fall 2014.
-Students who entered the university under a catalog prior to fall 2014 will complete the core curriculum specified in their catalog unless they request to change to a 2014-15 or later catalog.
+The university introduced a new core curriculum in Fall 2014.
+Students who entered the university under a catalog prior to Fall 2014 will complete the core curriculum specified in their catalog unless they request to change to a 2013-14 or earlier active catalog.
 In this case, core curriculum requirements completed under the old core will be retained, and remaining core requirements will be completed under the new core requirements.
-Students should consult with their advisor before they elect to change to a 2014-15 or later university catalog.
+Students should consult with their advisor before they elect to change to a 2013-14 or earlier active university catalog.

 Filing a Degree Plan.
 In 2011 the Texas Legislature passed HB 3025 requiring all students enrolled in a bachelor’s degree program at a state university to file a degree plan before the end of the second regular semester after the student has earned a cumulative total of 45 or more semester credit hours.
 The 45 hours includes all transfer courses, international baccalaureate courses, dual credit courses, and any other course for which Texas Tech University has awarded college course credit.
 In the event of a change in major, students should submit a new degree plan as soon as the program change is complete.

 Commencement Exercises.
-Diplomas are awarded at the end of each semester and the summer terms.
 Commencement exercises are held at the end of each long semester (May and December) and at the end of the second summer term (August).

 Second Bachelor’s Degree.
 No second bachelor’s degree is conferred until the candidate has completed at least 24 semester hours—exclusive of credit by examination—in addition to the courses counted toward the first bachelor’s degree.
 A second bachelor’s degree sought by a student who did not complete the core curriculum at a public Texas institution of higher education may include coursework necessary to complete the Texas Tech University required core curriculum.